datastax/adelphi/python/adelphi/README.md

 None of the commands above *require* you to specify keyspaces for export.
 If you do not supply the "--keyspaces" argument then *all* keyspaces will be considered for export.
 In either case the application will prune system keyspaces before performing the export.

 ### A quick note on anonymization
-The anonymization process can be explicitly enabled or disabled using the "--anonymize" and "--no-anonymize" arguments (respectively).
-The default value will anonymize schemas so unless you explicitly wish to disable anonymization you don't need to supply either argument.
-Also note that since all contributed schemas *must* be anonymized the "--no-anonymize" argument cannot be used when contributing schemas to Adelphi.
-Supplying this argument when contributing one or more schemas will cause the application to exit with an error message.
+The anonymization process can be explicitly disabled using the "--no-anonymize" argument.

+Note that since all contributed schemas *must* be anonymized the "--no-anonymize" argument cannot be used when contributing schemas to Adelphi.
+Supplying this argument when attempting to contribute one or more schemas will cause the application to exit with an error message.

 ### Parameters via environment variables
 Values for individual arguments can also be specified using corresponding environment variables.
 The name of the environment variable to use takes the form "ADELPHI_ARGUMENT" where "ARGUMENT" is the uppercase name of the argument.
 So for example the following is equivalent to the first example in the "export-cql" section above: